• Skip to primary navigation

 Instructions

 • Add several inches of water to a large pot with a steamer basket and bring to a boil.
-Once boiling, add the burger patties to the steamer basket, cover and steam for 25 minutes.
+Once boiling, add the burger patties to the steamer basket, cover and steam for 25 minutes or until its internal temperature reaches at least 160°F (71°C) when tested with an instant-read thermometer.
+If the temperature goes higher, that's perfectly fine—you can't really oversteam seitan.

 For the best shape: the burgers can become funny shapes if they are piled on top of each other so steam the patties in a single layer without overlapping, working in batches if needed, or you could use layered bamboo steamer baskets if you have them.

-Once steamed, the burgers will look kind of funny at this stage, but don't worry!
+• Once steamed, the burgers will look kind of funny at this stage, but don't worry!
 Allow the burgers to cool completely, then cover and chill in the fridge overnight before serving.
-Chilling overnight ensures the best burger texture.
+Chill in the fridge for a minimum of 5 hours, but overnight in the fridge is best- this ensures the best burger texture.
 They will keep fresh when covered in the fridge for up to 5 days, or they freeze for up to 3 months.

 • To serve: steaming the seitan is what gives it the perfect texture.
 Once the patties are steamed and chilled overnight, you can basically treat them as if they were raw burger patties.
 Pan-fry them or grill them for a couple minutes per side until browned and heated through.
 Place on a bun and top with your favourite vegan burger toppings.